1. InterNations

 “The most important thing is to give your child a sense of stability and consistency,” Francesco says.
 “When children get a sense of lacking cultural roots, they turn to their parents to find out which social and cultural rules apply.”
 Family and home should always be a safe haven to a third-culture kid.

-At the same time, it is important for a third-culture kid to become familiar with their host country.
+At the same time, it is important for your kid to become familiar with their host country.
 Anna and Francesco have always encouraged Antonia to not just learn English, but also Malay and a few phrases in Chinese and Tamil.
 In this manner, Antonia can communicate with the locals and may gain a better understanding of Singaporean culture.

-Both Anna and Francesco know, however, that, especially in families that switch countries a lot, parents need to offer their third-culture kid a lot of support.
+Both Anna and Francesco know, however, that, especially in families that switch countries a lot, parents need to offer their kids a lot of support.
 “Parents should help their kids stay in touch with old friends.
 That way, they will end up with a network of friends all around the world,” Anna says.

 “Also, you should remember that for your kids, reverse culture shock is much stronger than for you.
 After all, they grew up abroad.
 They don’t have the same memories or attachment to their home culture as their parents.”